-The discount rates were based on the Bond Buyer General Obligation 20-year Municipal Bond Index as of the last Thursday of the month before the measurement date.
+The discount rates were based on the Bond Buyer General Obligation 20-year Municipal Bond Index as of the last Thursday of the month of the measurement date.
 The Bond Buyer 20-Bond General Obligation Index is the average rating of 20 bonds that are grade 'Aa2' (Moody's) or grade 'AA' (S&P 500).
-The Bond Buyer 20-Bond General Obligation Index at June 30, 2022 was 3.54%.
+The Bond Buyer 20-Bond General Obligation Index at June 30, 2023 was 3.65%.